aciDrums7/cyfrin-audit-puppy-raffle/audit-data/findings.md

 Risks of known bugs
 Use a simple pragma version that allows any of these versions.
 Consider using the latest version of Solidity for testing.

-Please see [slither](https://github.com/crytic/slither/wiki/Detector-Documentation#incorrect-versions-of-solidity) documentation for more information.
+Please see [slither](https://github.com/crytic/slither/wiki/Detector-Documentation#incorrect-versions-of-solidity) documentation for more information. <br> <br>

+# Gas

+## [G-1] Unchanged state variables should be declared constant or immutable.

+Reading from storage is muhc more expensive than reading from a constant or immutable variable.

+Instances:
+- `PuppyRaffle::raffleDuration` should be `immutable`
+- `PuppyRaffle::commonImageUri` should be `constant`
+- `PuppyRaffle::rareImageUri` should be `constant`
+- `PuppyRaffle::legendaryImageUri` should be `constant`